lord-nt/vmodem/README.md

    - Type login to get a Linux Login Shell session from your terminal.

  o Telnet Session
-   - Type telnet to get a telnet session
+   - Type telnet to get a telnet session (!!if telnet is installed on your pi!!)

  ::NOTE:: !!if you have a 8250 UART you must use speeds of 19200 baud or lower!!

 Tested on Ubuntu and Debian based Linux but should work with some mods on other Unix/Linux based O/S

-There is also a serial to telnet server that is in testing if you wish to try read the instructions in the file ser2telsvr.sh for more details.
+There is also a serial to telnet server that is in testing if you wish to try, please click on the experimental branch and read the instructions in the file ser2telsvr.sh for more details.